alexandrubb23/virta-charge-api/README.md

 }'
 ```

+## Running the Project on your local

+1. Before running the project, ensure that `Node.js` and `npm` (Node Package Manager) are installed on your local machine.
+2. Open a terminal or command prompt and navigate to the root directory of your project.
-5. Install the dependencies by running the following command:
+3. Install the project dependencies by running the following command:

 ```bash
 npm install

 ```

-6. Build and run the database:
+2. Build and run the database:

 ```bash
 docker compose up postgres --build